AgnitumuS/ubjs/DOC-MAIN-PAGE.md

 ![UB5 Server Architecture](server-v5/img/UB-Server-Architecture-v5.png)

-Form a developer point of view UnityBase is:
+From a developer point of view UnityBase is:
  - An DBMS agnostic ORM what work over application Domain metadata
  - A set of tools for
    - synchronizing a physical database structure with Domain metadata